PCRE2Project/pcre2/doc/html/README.txt

 The source file called pcre2_chartables.c contains the default set of tables.
 By default, this is created as a copy of pcre2_chartables.c.dist, which contains tables for ASCII coding.
-However, if --enable-rebuild-chartables is specified for ./configure, a different version of pcre2_chartables.c is built by the program dftables (compiled from dftables.c), which uses the ANSI C character handling functions such as isalnum(), isalpha(), isupper(), islower(), etc. to build the table sources.
+However, if --enable-rebuild-chartables is specified for ./configure, a new version of pcre2_chartables.c is built by the program pcre2_dftables (compiled from pcre2_dftables.c), which uses the ANSI C character handling functions such as isalnum(), isalpha(), isupper(), islower(), etc. to build the table sources.
 This means that the default C locale that is set for your system will control the contents of these default